cpswarm/SimulationOrchestrator/README.md

 	-Doptimization_tool_password = blah Password to be used to launch the optimization tool from the orchestrator (if local_optimization = true)
 	 -Djavax.xml.accessExternalDTD=all (configuration for xml parsing)
 ```

-Please, consider that to run the tests, you need to have all the folders indicated in the parameters already created.